fylgja/fylgja/components/base/README.md

 ## FAQ

-<details class="faq-panel" open><summary>Is this a Rest CSS or Normalizer CSS component?</summary>
+<details class="faq-panel" open><summary>Is this a Reset CSS or Normalizer CSS component?</summary>

-No. The base component is a setter for common styles but not a reset file.
+No, the base component is a setter for common styles but not a reset file.

-Each reset for a specific html element is handled by the component that needs it.
+Each reset for a specific html element is handled by the component that needs it,

-And not first set by one reset file and then restyled by the component, which creates double CSS.
+not first set by one reset file and then restyled by the component.

+Doing that would be considered bad practice and creates double CSS.

 </details>

 <details class="faq-panel"><summary>Do I need everything in this CSS component?</summary>

-No. If you need only parts of the base component just import these parts only.
+No. If you only need parts of the base component, just import each part.

 ```scss
 @use "@fylgja/base/body";